The world of Campervan conversions is a total minefield.

 When it comes to actually beginning the project of converting your van, you will want to have a solid plan prepared.
 From deciding which bed you want to the insulation to keep you warm on those cold wintery nights.

 Once you have a list of all the parts and accessories that you require, you will want to get it fitted.
-If you are new to the game, you can pick up a range of tool recommendations to begin your collection.
+If you are new to the game, you can pick up a range of tools to begin your collection.
 Tools such as a circular saw, framing nailer and drills will become your best friend.

 If you have just converted your campervan, we would love to see some pictures!
 An excellent guide for planning can be seen over at Mowgli Adventures, which goes through each and everything factor you need to consider.